 “(And) if the person who’s calling in is still (not doing well) by the end of the call, the listener has to make the decision on whether to override the confidentiality involved and call local police to get that person to a safe place,” Samarian said.
 “Usually, the listener wants to do everything but that.
 It’s way more preferred to get that person to a hospital or in touch with a family member.”

-If the person reaching out for help is outlining a specific plan, that’s an example of a situation in which the listener should override the confidentiality agreement, Samarian said.
+If the person calling the hotline is outlining a specific (and dangerous) plan, that’s an example of a situation in which the listener should override the confidentiality agreement, Samarian said.

-That sounds like an in-person therapy session.
+This sounds a lot like an in-person therapy session.
 How similar is the experience of calling in?

 It’s definitely parallel, Samarian said.